-There are many dangerous places in Rio, but this is one of the most notorious - downtown Rio in the Centro district.
-Check out our map of the location.
-Other areas to avoid are clustered in the north zone of the sprawling city.
-Generally above Centro and spreading west and north.
+There are many dangerous places in Rio, but downtown Rio in the Centro district is one of the most notorious areas.
+Other areas to avoid in Rio are clustered in the north zone of the sprawling city, generally above Centro and spreading west and north.

-The good news, there's not much of note to attract the visitor anyway, so it's unlikely you'll go there.
-Stick to the south zone - it's the tourist zone – and the west zone across to Barra De Guaratiba.
+The good news, there's not much in these areas to attract visitors, so it's unlikely you'll go there.
+Stick to the south zone of Rio – the tourist zone – and the west zone across to Barra De Guaratiba.

 Leave the bling at home.
-You've seen how many chains and necklaces the gang took, so don't make yourself a target, don't wear any jewellery.
-And put the cell phone away, and the camera.
-Forget about listening to music, the white ear buds are a giveaway that there's a valuable piece of technology on you.
+You saw in the video how many chains and necklaces the gang took, so don't make yourself a target, don't wear any jewelry.
+Put your smart phone and cameras away on the streets of Rio.
+Forget about listening to music with your earphones in, the white ear buds are a giveaway that there's a valuable piece of technology on you.

 You're also covered for medical costs arising from an incident where you are injured.